On the new bound for the number of solutions of polynomial equations in subgroups and the structure of graphs of Markoff triples: Abstract

 \section{Abstract}

 We sharpen the bounds of J.~Bourgain, A.~Gamburd and P.~Sarnak~(2016) on the possible number of nodes outside the ``giant component'' and on the size of individual connected components in the suitably defined functional graph of Markoff triples modulo $p$.
 This is a step towards the conjecture that there are no such nodes at all.
-These results are based on some new ingredients and in particular on a new bound of the number of solutions of polynomial equations in cosets of multiplicative subgroups in finite fields, which generalises previous results of P.~Corvaja and U.~Zannier (2013).

 \keywords{Markoff triple, reduction modulo $p$, connected graph, giant component} \subjclass[2010]{11D25, 11D79, 11T06}